 Slow cooking is a healthy way to prepare food, such as bone-in pork loin roast in a Crock-Pot.
 The extended cooking time allows flavors to intensify naturally without the use of butter or heavy sauces.

 Preheat the Crock-Pot on high, medium or low, depending on how slowly you wish to cook the meat.
-For a 4-pound roast, estimate 8 to 10 hours on low and 3 to 4 hours on high.
+For a 4-pound roast, estimate eight to 10 hours on low and three to four hours on high.

 Transfer the sirloin to the Crock-Pot and pour 1 cup of broth over the meat.
 Cook for the amount of time appropriate to your heat setting.